tsangcharles/cooking-recommendations/README.md

    - Calculates optimal rows/columns for readability
    - Creates one comprehensive flyer image

-4. **🤖 AI Analysis (Gemini)**
+4. **🤖 AI Analysis (Gemini 2.5 Flash)**
    - Uploads the complete flyer to Google Gemini
    - Analyzes items on sale with prices
-   - Generates meal plan based on your preferences
+   - Generates meal plan with multiple dishes per meal
-   - Creates shopping list with all ingredients
+   - Creates detailed shopping list with quantities and prices
-   - Provides cooking instructions for each meal
+   - Provides cooking instructions with precise measurements

 5. **✅ Results**
    - Displays in the web interface